cass-community/cass-community.github.io/_sw/README.md

 ## Site-wide label to icon mapping

 The file <https://github.com/cass-community/new/blob/main/_data/resource-icon-map.yml> provides a list of labels and icons which, ideally, will help them to be used consistently throughout the site (appropriate coding required).
+The maintainers of the site are open to proposals for new mappings.